 Place the flex layers in the center of the stack-up

-For rigid-flex PCBs, we process the flex layer as a two-layer board, laminate it between the rigid layers.
+For rigid-flex PCBs, we process the flex layer as a two-layer board and laminate it between the rigid layers.
 Placing flex layers on the inside of the stack-up provides protection from exposure to outer-layer plating.
 This placement also simplifies manufacturing and improves impedance and control in the flex area.

 Flex design case study